KateMcGuane/magkapares/README.md

 | --- | --- | --- | --- |

+THIS WHOLE FEATURES SECTION NEEDS TO BE RE-STRUCTURED.

 ### Existing Features

 - Cards are shown face down upon starting the game.